noelvissers/esp32-smart-clock/README.md

 - 4x [4mm M3 screw](https://aliexpress.com/item/4000193782706.html?spm=a2g0o.detail.1000014.3.49a055c56TTvvg&gps-id=pcDetailBottomMoreOtherSeller&scm=1007.13338.128125.0&scm_id=1007.13338.128125.0&scm-url=1007.13338.128125.0&pvid=237d7521-e37e-4988-b3a8-f84ffeda019e)
 - \+ Other various components like resistors and capacitors (see schematic).

 The electonics for this project are pretty simple.
 I choose to use TH components instead of SMD components (and in some cases breakout boards) since these are easier to solder and replace by hand.
-In a future 'perfect' version, this is something that could change; have all the components on 1 PCB so the whole thing can be a lot smaller.
-This also means not using an ESP32 dev kit.

 ### Ciruit_1
 TODO...